Advancements in Arc Fault Detection for Electrical Distribution Systems: A Comprehensive Review from Artificial Intelligence Perspective: Challenges and Opportunities

 \begin{itemize} \item \textbf{AC Arc Fault Detection}: ArcNet convolutional neural network-based arc identification model is proposed in \cite{wang2021arcnet}.
 They detected AC series arc fault.
 The database includes two of the most frequent forms of arcs: those resulting from loose cable connections and those arising from insulation failure, both of which are generated during testing.
 According to test findings, ArcNet could recognize arcs with the greatest precision accuracy of 99.47\% at a sampling rate of 10 kHz while using a database of raw current.
 The high-frequency coupling convolution neural network (HCCNN) approach for the detection of a series arc fault is presented in \cite{chu2020series}.
 This sensor collects high-frequency feature signals from different types of loads in a series arc and regular operation states.
 The temporal-domain sequence converts the signal to two-dimensional feature grayscale images.
 These photos are used to train and assess a three-layer convolution neural network using a number of common loads' arc conditions and normal conditions data sets.
 It detects the load type and series arc simultaneously and accurately.
 DWT in conjunction with a DNN is proposed in \cite{yu2019identification}.
 An experimental bed was developed to take the current signals under normal and arcing states.
-The current properties of arc faults were analyzed, and afterward, wavelet coefficient sequences were utilized to construct the input matrix for a deep neural network.
-A hybrid combination of principal component analysis and support vector machine (PCA-SVM) is proposed for series arc detection \cite{jiang2019series}.
-Accuracy levels for load identification and series arc identification are 99.1\% and 99.3\%, respectively.
-To examine the properties of DC arc faults, a DC arc generator has been designed and is depicted in Fig. \ref{fig:FIG13}.
+The current properties of arc faults were analyzed, and afterward, wavelet coefficient sequences were utilized to construct the input matrix for a deep neural network.{A new hybrid methodology enhances arc fault identification by integrating salp swarm optimization with variational mode decomposition to boost feature extraction and dataset development.
+Employing ReliefF in conjunction with minimum redundancy maximum relevance (mRMR) algorithm mitigates feature redundancy, whereas a random forest classifier facilitates rapid and precise fault diagnosis, with over 95\% detection accuracy in noisy conditions \cite{10399639}.
+A hybrid combination of principal component analysis and support vector machine (PCA-SVM) is proposed for series arc detection \cite{jiang2019series}.} Accuracy levels for load identification and series arc identification are 99.1\% and 99.3\%, respectively.
+To examine the properties of DC arc faults, a DC arc generator has been designed and is depicted in Figure \ref{fig:FIG13}.